 - United States

 This new phase of globalization and democratization of the font market began in earnest about a decade ago, propelled by newly accessible digital tools, online commerce, and post-graduate education in type design.
 It is a sea change.
 For centuries, places like Argentina, Brazil, Croatia, Lebanon, and New Zealand were vastly underrepresented in a type design community that was dominated by western Europe and North America.
 (And that speaks only of Latin-based type.
 The burgeoning production of fonts in other scripts tells another fascinating story.)
-We will have much more detail about these changes in an upcoming report by Ruxandra Duru on the current state of typefounding around the world.

 The diversity of the contributors to our annual is also invigorating.
 This year’s writers are almost as international as the typefaces they cover.
 More importantly, they represent a variety of perspectives from both sides of font making and using.
 Type designers, print and web designers, educators, writers, historians — we can all learn from the manifold ways that people from such divergent backgrounds perceive a typeface.